East Netherlands: Hotspot of innovation in Health

 East Netherlands has been attracting a growing number of companies and R&D organizations in the area of health and life sciences, from global pharma companies’ branch offices to research-driven startups.
 They are being drawn in by the region’s extensive network of innovation-minded knowledge and health organizations, a large and well trained multilingual labor pool, ample inexpensive business locations and consistent support from local governments.

-A few decades ago, the strategically located region counted just one business park; today, it has four: Novio Tech Campus Nijmegen, Mercator Technology & Science Park Nijmegen, Knowledge Park (‘Kennispark’) Twente Enschede, and Health Innovation Park Zwolle.
+Our strategically located region has four dedicated Health campuses: Noviotech Campus Nijmegen, Mercator Technology & Science Park Nijmegen, Knowledge Park (‘Kennispark’) Twente Enschede, and Health Innovation Park Zwolle.

 Many of the world’s leading life sciences and health companies have already chosen to settle here.
-Among them are well recognized European names such as Astrazeneca, Biotronik, LeadPharma, Synthon, and Wassenburg Medical.
+Among them are well recognized European names such as AstraZeneca, Biotronik, Synthon, Vaxxinova, and Wassenburg Medical, as well as a good number of players from North America and Asia, such as Abbott, AbbVie, GE Healthcare, MDxHealth, Microtek, Mindray, and Synergy Health.

 Knowledge organizations in Health